-My question is about tip hardness.
-If I hit the cueball a little bit to the right of the center of the ball, would I get the same result with all tips no matter how hard or soft they may be?
-I am under the impression that the softer tip would make contact longer on the cueball than a hard tip and therefore create a little more spin.
+Q: Hey Tom!
+If I hit the cue ball a little bit to the right of the center of the ball, would I get the same result with any tip no matter how hard or soft it may be?
+I am under the impression that the softer tip would be in contact with the cue ball longer than a hard tip and therefore create more spin.
 Am I correct in that assumption?
-My second question would be do you think a harder tip is more forgiving than a softer tip due to the softer tip being on the cueball longer?
+My second question would be do you think a harder tip is more forgiving than a softer tip due to the softer tip being on the cue ball longer?

-The harder tip transfers a bit more speed into the cueball.
-If the cueball is traveling faster, there is less time for spin to wear off prior to striking the cueball, so from that perspective, it could appear to have more spin.
+The harder tip transfers a bit more speed into the cue ball.
+If the cue ball is traveling faster, there is less time for spin to wear off prior to striking the object ball, so from that perspective, it could appear to have more spin.
 This is a tiny factor.

-We can say that a softer tip is "more forgiving" than the harder tip because softer tips hold chalk a little better.
-Miscues are a little more likely with a hard tip, but unless you're hitting way off from the center of the cueball this should not be an issue.
-A flatter tip shape could be seen as more forgiving in the sense that a flatter tip hits closer to the center of the cueball for the same amount of shaft offset.
+We can say that a softer tip is "more forgiving" than the harder tip because softer tips hold chalk better.
+Miscues are a little more likely with a hard tip, but unless you're hitting way off from the center of the cue ball this should not be an issue.
+A flatter tip shape could be seen as more forgiving in the sense that a flatter tip hits closer to the center of the cue ball for the same amount of shaft offset.
 Conversely, a rounder tip produces more action for the same offset.
 The rounder tip requires more precision from the player, and is therefore less forgiving.